 The pupils study French, English, Artistic Education (Art and Music), Mathematics, Moral and Civic Education, History, Geography, Science and Technology (Technology related subjects, the Earth, Energy and Information Movement, and Living Things), and Sports and Physical Education.

-All students from year 1 – 5 are part of the Extended British Programme (EBP).
-In order to continue studying the EBP in secondary school, students must submit an application to the secondary school commission.
-The EBP is also available as a Baccalaureate option.
+All students from year 1 – 5 are part of the Extended Australian Programme (EAP).
+In secondary school, however, the school offers an Extended British Programme which prepares students for the French International Baccalaurate, the BFI.
+This programme is selective and students must submit an application to the secondary school commission.
 Read more about the EBP here.

 English in primary school: